zopefoundation/zope.app.testing/src/zope/app/testing/xmlrpc.rst

 The 'zope.app.publisher.xmlrpc' package provides a base class, `MethodPublisher`,  that provides the necessary traversal support.
-In particulat, it has an adapter that simply traverses to attributes.
+In particular, it has an adapter that simply traverses to attributes.

 If an XML-RPC view isn't going to be public, then it also has to implement 'zope.location.ILocation' so that security grants can be